-We also expect that there will continue to be new proposed laws, regulations, and industry standards concerning privacy, data protection, and information security in the U.S., the E.U., the E.A, and other jurisdictions, and we cannot yet determine the impact such future laws, regulations, and standards may have on our business.
+We also expect that there will continue to be new proposed laws, regulations, and industry standards concerning privacy, data protection, and information security in the U.S., the E.U., the EEA, and other jurisdictions, and we cannot yet determine the impact such future laws, regulations, and standards may have on our business.
 For example, there are currently three states in the U.S. which have adopted different comprehensive consumer privacy laws: California enacted the California Consumer Privacy Act (the "CCPA"), its amendment and the California Privacy Rights Act; Virginia enacted the Virginia Consumer Data Protection Act; and Colorado enacted the Colorado Privacy Act.
 These acts give residents expanded privacy rights and protections, provide for civil penalties for violations and in certain instances provide for a private right of action for data breaches.
 In addition to government activity, privacy advocacy groups and technology and other industries are considering various new, additional, or different self-regulatory standards that may place additional burdens on us.
-Future laws, regulations, standards, and other obligations, and changes in the interpretation of existing laws, regulations, standards, and other obligations could impair our ability to collect, use, or disclose personally identifiable information, increase our costs, and impair our ability to maintain and grow our account base and increase our revenue.
+Future laws, regulations, standards, and other obligations, and changes in the interpretation of existing laws, regulations, standards, and other obligations and grow our account base and increase our revenue.